 Members must separate from service upon end of DROP term.
 If a Member stays beyond the end of DROP eligibility, no interest shall be paid on any DROP account after termination of DROP eligibility and there shall be no future DROP deposits.
 No member shall receive DROP payment until actually separated from Fire District employment.

-D. DROP members who leave their account balances in the Fund after termination of employment shall be subject to administrative charges for the services provided, including the issuance of statements, more frequently than annually.
+C. DROP members who leave their account balances in the Fund after termination of employment shall be subject to administrative charges for the services provided, including the issuance of statements, more frequently than annually.
 The rates will be established in a policy to be set by the Board of Trustees.

 7. DROP payout.

+Upon termination of employment for any reason, DROP participation shall cease and any future retirement benefits shall be paid directly to the Member, or in the case of death, to the designated beneficiary/Joint Annuitant in accordance with the benefit option elected by the retiree at the time of entry into the DROP.

 Members may elect to begin to receive payment within 30 days of termination of employment or defer payment of DROP until the latest day as provided for in IRC §401(a)(9).
 Payment shall be made: